The sea and the chess game’

 Old Poet set-up the chess game and I opened the bottle of tequila.

 The old man had few friends.
-People see a old man with no-place to go.
+People saw an old man with no-place to go.

-Old men by the sea had learn the true value of life.
+Old men by the sea had learned the true value of life.

 The old man poured the tequila into paper cups and he gave me one.
 He raised the paper cup and he told me.
 “I drink to you my kind friend, I drink to me and I drink to the tequila.
 Only solid place I have known.”
 We played the game of chess and drank the tequila slowly.

 I asked him.
 Sir, my friend.
 What am I going to do?
 I don’t want love, I don’t want happiness.
 I joined a war to find the good death.
 Now old dreams are being born again because of the sea and when I hear your voice.
 I’m writing words and I became the street Poet.
 Can we change our path?

 The old man laughed at me.
 He smiled and he told me.
 “Don’t worry my friend.
 All things fall into place.
 Your life, your place you called home and dreams will fall and begin again.
 You will learn to accept less, steal more and give less.
 You will become a damn human being.”

 I told him.
 When I was young.
 I was going to save our world.
 Now, I don’t know how to save myself.
 A strange ending for me.
 I wish I could get off the rolling coaster ride.

 The man smiled and poured the tequila into the paper cups.
 He whispered.
 “Like all things, you will forget or the past will become acceptable, a part of us.
 Just allow time to steal the bitterness from your heart.
 Old men learn and understand.
 Old age make us appreciate the new day and good friends.”